Posts

 Image

 Operating Expenses are related wit h the day to day b usi ness operations.
 Examples are Rent Expenses, Salaries Paid, Marketing And Selling Expenses, Administrative Expenses, etc. T hese are recorded i n Statement of compre h ensive or Income Statemen t or Profit A nd Loss Account for t he period.
 These are Temporary Accounts so closed to income statement at t he e nd of t he accou nting period.
 N on Operating Expenses are not related wit h the b usi ness operations.
-Examples are Loss on t he sale of Fixed Assets, Restructuri ng Expenses, etc. T hese are also show n on Income Statement as t hese are temporary accou nts.
+Examples are Loss on t he sale of Fixed Assets, Restructuri ng Expenses, etc. T hese are also show n on Income Statement as t hese are temporary accou nts and closed to Income Summary Account at the end of the accounting period.

 Difference Between Operating Expenses And Cost of Goods Sold